poseidon/matchbox/Documentation/virtual-hardware.md

 ## Network Setups

 Create a PXE, iPXE, or Pixiecore network boot environment using the CoreOS [dnsmasq](../contrib/dnsmasq) container image which can run DHCP, proxyDHCP, TFTP, and/or DNS with `dnsmasq`.
-Use `--net` to specify a virtual bridge and `--dhcp-boot` to point clients to the config service.
+Use `--net` to specify a virtual bridge and `--dhcp-boot` to point clients to `bootcfg`.

 ### PXE